Malaria & Safety – Nkasa Rupara (Mamili) NP

 Safety

-Nkasa Rupara National Park (formerly Mamili NP) is safe to visit in our opinion, especially on an organized safari.
-Only experienced 4x4 drivers should consider going here independently.
-Self-drive visitors need a fully-equipped 4x4 vehicle and travel should ideally be in convoys of two or more.
-The roads are bad throughout the year and virtually impassable in the wet summer months, from November to April, when the park can become flooded.
-Consider renting a satellite phone in Windhoek.
+Nkasa Rupara National Park (formerly Mamili National Park) is safe to visit in our opinion, especially on an organized safari.
+However, only experienced 4x4 drivers should consider traveling here independently.
+Self-drive visitors need a fully-equipped 4x4 vehicle and should ideally travel in convoys of two or more.
+The roads are bad throughout the year and virtually impassable in the Wet season (November to April), when the park can become flooded.
+Consider renting a satellite phone with your car.

-Please check the most up-to-date information about safety in Namibia in the relevant travel advisories (see the ‘Safety & Security – Namibia’ link below).
+For the most up-to-date information about safety in Namibia, check the relevant travel advisories (see the ‘Governments' Travel Advice for Namibia’ link below).

 Malaria & Vaccinations

-A visit to your travel doctor is required to prepare you for a trip to Namibia.
-Several vaccines are recommended prior to departure.
-Depending on your dates of travel, malaria could be a concern.
-Malaria prevention includes taking anti-malaria medication, covering up in the evening and using a mosquito repellent (those containing DEET are most effective).
+Consult your travel doctor about recommended vaccinations before your trip to Namibia.
+Malaria is present year-round, but the highest risk is during the Wet season (November to April).
+Malaria prevention includes taking antimalarial medication, covering up in the evening and using a mosquito repellent (those containing DEET are most effective).

 Wildlife Viewing

-Wildlife viewing is very safe as long as you listen to your guide’s instructions.
-Self-drive visitors should take note of the park’s rules and regulations.
-You can read the ‘Wildlife Viewing Safety Precautions’, below, for more information.
+Wildlife viewing in Nkasa Rupara is very safe as long as you follow the rules of the park.
+If you are on an organized tour, listen to your guide’s instructions.
+You can also read the ‘Wildlife Viewing Safety Precautions’ below for more information.